-In 1932, the market halls served as the backdrop for the comedy scene in Jean Renoir's film, and also in 1990 in that of Claude Chabrol, both entitled "Madame Bovary".
+In 1932, these halls were used as decoration at the scene of the agricultural show in the film by Jean Renoir, and also in 1990 in that of Claude Chabrol titled both "Madame Bovary".

 City Hall (ISMH), which is open to visitors, has preserved the room "bailiwick" with its eighteenth-century court of decor and exceptional hanging fleurdelysÚe.
 The ground floor houses ancient dungeons of which is reconstituted.